jp555soul/resume/RESUME.md

 I enjoy working with high-volume applications and tools development with unique technical challenges as well as a chance to contribute meaningfully to product direction and strategy.

-Though my background is based on doing a code 👨‍💻, my experience is at every level of application stack from product design and customer-facing to back-end implementation.
+Though my background is based on doing a code 👨‍💻, my experience is at every level of the application stack from product design and customer-facing to back-end implementation.

-I'm a Full-Stack engineer with experience working with variety of stacks.
+I'm a Full-Stack engineer with experience working with a variety of stacks.
 I'm not limited to any particular language of setup, let's just build 🏗️.

 ## Contact
 jmpauldevelopment@gmail.com - Available for hire 💌